n3ih7/Oz-Property-Bids/README.md

 Linwei: user profile update FINISHED! by Weicheng

-Shurong: property search by postcode
+Shurong: property search by postcode FINISHED! by Shurong & Weicheng not fully integrated yet

 ## How to run the code